MinhaoYaooo/GF-REML/README.md

 This repository provides **NTK-REML**, a Python toolkit for studying **Neural Tangent Kernel (NTK)-based inference** and **REML-guided early stopping** in deep neural networks.
 The toolkit connects wide DNN training dynamics with their NTK approximations, and uses **restricted maximum likelihood (REML)** to estimate principled stopping times and support statistical inference under a random-effects interpretation.

-The main goal is to provide a reproducible experimental pipeline for:
+The main goal is to provide a pipeline for:

 - Building fully connected DNNs with configurable depth and width
 - Computing empirical NTKs through Jacobian contraction